 With the theory and context out of the way, here’s the actionable advice when it comes to freeing yourself to go after what you want, aka

-Step 1: Consciously check if there truly is a problem – and not something your mind is trying to believe in order to avoid going out of it’s comfort zone or just trying to protect the ego from failure.
+Step 1: Consciously check if there truly is a problem – and not something your mind is trying to believe in order to avoid going out of its comfort zone or just trying to protect the ego from failure.

-Step 2: If there is a real problem, check if it stems from yourself – problems that originate from yourself are controllable and can be fixed.
+Step 2: If there is a real problem, check if it stems from you – problems that originate from yourself are controllable and can be fixed.
 Remember, where there is a will, there is a way.

 And that’s it.
-Congratulations – you’ve avoided the most common pitfall that stops people from succeeding – never trying due to xyz.
+Congratulations – you’ve avoided the most common pitfall that stops people from succeeding – never trying due to XYZ.

 Deliberately forcing yourself to consider the viability of your desires will help you achieve them.
-Hell, I guarantee 95% of the so called ‘obstacles’ will be sorted out by step 2.
+Hell, I guarantee 95% of the so-called ‘obstacles’ will be sorted out by step 2.

 After reading this article, if you truly think you can’t go after it, then you don’t want it hard enough and you probably don’t deserve it either.